 Laojun Mountain Scenic Area is located in Luanchuan County, Luoyang City, Henan Province.
-It is a national AAAAA-level tourist attraction, UNESCO Global Geopark, and national nature reserve.
+It is a national 5A-level tourist attraction, UNESCO Global Geopark, and national nature reserve.
 Covering 26 square kilometers with its main peak at 2,217 meters (the third highest in the Funiu Mountains), it's named after Laozi (the founder of Taoism) who practiced asceticism here over 2,000 years ago.
 Known as "the Peerless Holy Land, World's No.1 Fairy Mountain," it's famous for four natural wonders: peculiar peaks, strange rocks, sea of clouds, and sunrise, combining northern mountain grandeur with southern landscape elegance.

 History and Culture